BFS vs DFS: When to Use Each Traversal

-BFS vs DFS broken down with side-by-side traces on the same graph.
+BFS vs DFS broken down with side by side traces on the same graph.
 Know exactly which traversal to pick for any interview problem.

 How BFS and DFS maintain different invariants using queue vs stack